Company NewsJanuary 18, 2020

 docker rm -f test-te-1

-Notice in the screenshot below that the TE count has updated to one and the lower left panel shows the remaining one TE still processing SQL transactions.
+Notice in the screenshot below that the TE count has updated to one and the lower left panel shows the remaining TE still processing SQL transactions.
 The lower center panel shows the aggregate TPS remained the same and the application keeps running even though NuoDB lost one of its TEs.

 TPS Remains the same despite losing a transaction engine